rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 ## 🔨 The Carpenter's Hammer

-A good craftsman is aware of the tools of his trade and is always critical.
+A good craftsman is aware of the tools of his trade and is always *critical*.
 If a carpenter bought a new hammer, he would compare it to his old one and reflect on whether it improved his work.
-In this article, I'll assume the mindset of the carpenter and reflect on three years of using Kotlin.
+I'll assume the mindset of the carpenter and reflect on my experience of using Kotlin.

 What are the "hammers" I'll compare it with?
 My personal experience (besides Kotlin) is mostly with Java, Javascript, and Typescript, which I will make my comparisons with.
 Though I am by no means an expert, working with Kotlin daily has provided me with enough experience to have an informed opinion.
-Let's see what that is.
+Let's get started!

 ## 💘 6 Reasons to love Kotlin
 Kotlin is a language with a lot to offer, and most of the time all the attention goes out to the shiny stuff: Data classes, extension functions, operator overloading, you name it.
 The language's greatest strengths for me are more subtle.
 Let's see what those are.